qlik-oss/gopherciser/docs/example-qseow-header.md

 2. Modify the following fields to match the QSEoW setup configured above:
    * `connectionSettings.server`: The hostname of the QSEoW deployment.
    * `connectionSettings.virtualproxy`: The prefix for the virtual proxy that handles the virtual users ("vp" in this example).
-   * `connectionSettings.headers`: The name of the http header that identifies users ("X-Qlik-User-header" in this example).
+   * `connectionSettings.headers`: The name of the http header that identifies users ("X-Sense-User" in this example).
    * `loginSettings.settings.directory`: The name of the user directory ("anydir" in this example).
 The directory name is used by the login access rule to allocate licenses.
    * `scenario.action: OpenApp.settings.randomapps`: The names of the test apps.
 3. Save the changes to the script.